SodaLtd/Sodaplay/README.md

 # Sodaplay
-A repsository for development of Sodaplay and its constituent apps like sodaconstructor.
+A repository for development of Sodaplay and its constituent apps like sodaconstructor.